 This article is long, but comprehensive because many visitors are left a bit bewildered by Budapest's somewhat idiosyncratic system.
 Your diligence will be rewarded with a good experience utlizing probably one of the best city public transports in the world.

 EU citizens aged over 65 with valid ID (photo Date of birth on the document as well as EU symbol) travel free on Budapest trams, buses trolleybuses.
 This does not apply to the funicular or the chairlift.
 The ID must be carried and shown to inspectors on demand.

 Visitors should note that crowded public transportation is the place where tourists are most likely to be victims of pickpocketing and other petty theft.
 This is not a major cause of concern but should be noted so that visitors stay alert during their travels.

 Help to find out in BpMenetrend (Android experiments):

-Budapest currently has three metro lines - M1 (Yellow), M2 (Red) and M3 (Blue).
+M1 (Yellow), M2 (Red), M3 (Blue) and M4 (Green).
 The Yellow line is the oldest underground transportation line in continental Europe and retains much of its old-fashioned charm.
-All lines meet at Deák Ferenc Tér in central Pest.
+Three lines meet at Deák Ferenc Tér in central Pest.
 First metros start running everyday at 4.45 AM and end around 11.45 PM.
 Trains run very frequently (3-5 minutes between rush hours and weekend, 1-3 minutes in rush-hours, 10 minutes late night).
 Avoid to travel in the rush hours (6-9 AM, 2-7 PM).
-Tickets are checked at the entrance!
+Tickets are checked at the entrance at every station!